Huawei overtakes Apple as world No. 2 smartphone seller, gains ground in China

 “The larger vendors face a high degree of uncertainty over the current trade situation with the U.S.,” analyst Mo Jia said.

-“Increasing prices and maintaining market share in the face of a stronger U.S. dollar might be easy for a brand such as Huawei, but will be difficult for Xiaomi, Oppo and Vivo,” the Canalys analyst added.
+“Increasing prices and maintaining market share in the face of a stronger U.S. dollar might be easy for a brand such as Huawei, but will be difficult for Xiaomi (1810.HK), Oppo and Vivo,” the Canalys analyst added.

 China and the United States are embroiled in a trade dispute with both nations imposing tariffs on billions of dollars worth of goods and fighting over technology and patents.